What is PSD2 & SCA?

 Creating Credit Card Transactions or Authorizations via API & Chargify.js

-When SCA is required on transactions created via Chargify’s API, Chargify will return a response with a redirect link parameter called action_link.
+When SCA is required on transactions created via Advanced Billing’s API, Advanced Billing will return a response with a redirect link parameter called action_link.
 You will need to make sure that your pages are updated to handle these action_link redirects.
-Chargify has integrated with the 3D Secure systems of all 3D Secure supported gateways to ensure that these 3DS urls and tokens are passed seamlessly between Chargify, your gateway, your gateway’s 3D Secure Service, Visa/Mastercard, and the issuing bank.
+Advanced Billing has integrated with the 3D Secure systems of all 3D Secure supported gateways to ensure that these 3DS urls and tokens are passed seamlessly between Advanced Billing, your gateway, your gateway’s 3D Secure Service, Visa/Mastercard, and the issuing bank.

 Pre Authentication Gateways